CosmoAI-AES/CosmoSim/BUILD.md

 ## Building from Source

-The build procedure is primarily developed on Debian Bullseye, but it now also works reliable on github runners running Windows, Ubuntu, and MacOS.
+The build procedure is primarily developed on Debian Bullseye, but it now also works reliably on github runners running Windows, Ubuntu, and MacOS.
 We have limited capacity to develop generic and robust build procedures, but we shall be happy to incorporate contributions.